Encryptioncode/graphic-website/README.md

 ## Check out what's done
 ![](Encryption_code_website.gif)

-- this is only part of it
+- This is only part of it

-- Sroll through effects
+- Scroll through effects

 - problems
   - the 99% thing staying in the center while scrolling moves up and down a bit too much